 I am a Scottish multimedia artist and writer, with a long career as a freelance journalist and photographer.
-I work in photography, printmaking and writing.

 I graduated with Bachelor of Art with Honours from Edinburgh College of Art in 1983, majoring in sculpture and also pursuing life-drawing, printmaking and film-making.